 2.2.1.
-Analog line stereo input.
+Analog line stereo inputs.

 XLR - 3p female connector.
 Balanced connection.
-Two connectors for L+R or independent mono channels (the left connector corresponds to L input and the right one corresponds to R input).
+Two pairs of connectors, one for each channel. (the left connector at each pair corresponds to L input and the right one corresponds to R input).

 XLR 3p Female-panel Pinout